What is Shopify?

-Another nice feature of the Shopify customiser is that you get to view to website on desktop, tablet and mobile and it is always worth going through these to make sure your site looks great on them all.
+Another nice feature of the Shopify customizer is that you get to view the website on desktop, tablet and mobile and it is always worth going through these to make sure your site looks great on them all.

-There is also the Shopify community forum, which is great place to ask questions and get really well informed replies as there are people in there who are very knowledgeable about the platform.
+There is also the Shopify community forum, which is a great place to ask questions and get really well-informed replies as there are people in there who are very knowledgeable about the platform.

 Web Hosting & Performance